Sergimanch/Sergimanch/README.md

-## Hello my name is Sergio an I like programming!
+## Hello my name is Sergio and I like programming!

 <!--